123Omkar-Padwal/Using-Fast-Fourier-Transform-to-Enhance-Audio-Quality/README.md

 Following recording specification were followed:

-Recording must be based on the voice of one member of the team
+1]Recording must be based on the voice of one member of the team

-Recoding should be of one complete sentence in any language
+2]Recoding should be of one complete sentence in any language

-Recording must be uncompressed WAV file
+3]Recording must be uncompressed WAV file

-Recording must be of a sampling Rate of 44kHz or higher
+4]Recording must be of a sampling Rate of 44kHz or higher

-Recording must be audio must not exhibit clipping
+5]Recording must be audio must not exhibit clipping

-Recording must contain the full audio spectrum up to 20kHz
+6]Recording must contain the full audio spectrum up to 20kHz

+# Contributors

+1] Kanae Kurita

+2] Omkar Padwal

+3] Ankit Anand